shervinea/cheatsheet-translation/hi/cheatsheet-supervised-learning.md

 <br>

-**26. Remark: the update rule is a particular case of the grअद्यतनient ascent.**
+**26. Remark: the update rule is a particular case of the gradient ascent.**

 &#10230;